raspberrypilearning/button-switch-scratch-pi/en/step_1.md

 title: What you will learn
 ---

-+ To wire simple circuits using button switches, LEDs, buzzers and a Raspberry Pi
++ To wire simple circuits using button switches, LEDs, buzzers, and a Raspberry Pi
 + To code electronic **inputs** in Scratch 3
 + To combine real-world electronic inputs and outputs with on-screen Scratch activity